 Of course.
-Children are welcome at all our services.
-Our Sunday 9am & 10.30am services have crèche and fantastic kids’ programs up to year 9.
-Children spend the first 10 minutes or so in church with everyone else before moving to their programs, though they can stay in church throughout if they prefer.
-There is also a variety of children’s activities during the week.
-All of our activities for children are run by trained and approved leaders.
+Children are particularly welcome at our morning services where we have crèche and fantastic kids’ programs up to Year 9, though they can stay in church throughout if they prefer.
+There are also a variety of children’s activities during the week.
+All of our activities for children are run by trained, approved and Working With Children cleared leaders.

 St James is wheelchair accessible through the lawn-side door, and we have wheelchair accessible toilet facilities.

 But what if I’m not a Christian / Anglican / baptised / church-goer?